UConnSec/Challenges/2016-11-12 Week 3/EncryptedSource/README.md

-# XOR Encrypted C Code
+# XOR Encrypted C Code for 200

 The challenge is to decrypt a piece of XOR encrypted c code.
 The XOR encrypt code is in the python script, it will be useful for solving the problem.
 The key